rautom107/om/README.md

 # om
-This is my first repository
+This is my first repository.
-auther - om raut
+author - om raut